tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 [installers](https://www.electronjs.org/docs/latest/api/auto-updater#windows)
 and make installed applications
 [update automatically](https://www.electronjs.org/docs/latest/api/auto-updater).
-(On the web, [Web Bundles](https://web.dev/web-bundles/) are the next best alternative in Chrome.)
+(On the Web, [Web Bundles](https://web.dev/web-bundles/) are the next best alternative in Chrome.)
 This list is not exhaustive, and Electron.js is mentioned as a representative apps framework out of several.

 ##### How big a challenge is this?

-There are undeniably a number of capabilities that are missing from the web.
+There are undeniably a number of capabilities that are missing from the Web.
 In many cases, they are "nice-to-have", but not necessarily required for a still great experience.
 Carefully assess if a capability can be seen as a progressive enhancement.
 For an example of this approach, check out the article